docker/docs/docker-for-mac/osxfs-caching.md

 However, by relinquishing consistency, `delegated` mounts can offer significantly better performance than the other configurations.
-Where the data written is ephemeral or readily reproducible (e.g. scratch space or build artefacts) `delegated` may be optimal for a user's workload.
+Where the data written is ephemeral or readily reproducible (e.g. scratch space or build artifacts) `delegated` may be optimal for a user's workload.

 A `delegated` mount offers the following guarantees, which are presented